UGL Rail: Metro Trains Melbourne

 UGL Rail owns 20% of Metro Trains Melbourne, the consortium that has run Melbourne's metro railway network since November 2009.

 Adelaide

 In July 2020, UGL Rail became responsible for maintenance of the Glenelg tram line in Adelaide as part of the Torrens Connect consortium.

+Auckland

+In January 2022, Auckland One Rail, a conglomerate of UGL Rail and ComfortDelGro commenced an initial eight-year contract to operate trains on the Auckland suburban rail network, taking over from Transdev Auckland.